Networking is the best way to find a job or internship.

 According to a recent survey of the Department of Labor, networking accounts for at least 69% of all annual hires.

-Networking is a continual life long process.
+Networking is a continuous process.
 Throughout your life, you will make networking contacts that develop into relationships — you’ll become friends, colleagues, and professional prospects.

 When you’re networking, always look for the next step in gaining information about your field.
 When casually networking, ask for an informational interview.